 If you send a weekly or bi-weekly newsletter, you can see open and click-through rates, indicating how often people interact with your brand.
 When someone doesn’t interact with your brand for a while, it can be an early indicator that they’re losing interest.
 There are a number of ways to respond to this indifference, but some type of personalized outreach, like an invitation to a donor lunch, is usually a good first step.

 In the longterm, you should develop a system to spot disengaged donors.
 Email is the most straightforward method, but you have other options available.
+Take advantage of your donor management system’s reporting method to identify and recover lapsed donors.
 However, you choose to proceed, having a system in place to proactively address donors who are at risk of churning can be an invaluable tool.

 Schedule a live demo with our team, and we’ll show you how easy it is to create and automate reports, utilize online and offline fundraising tools, quickly integrate and access all your data, and ultimately create more time to engage your donors.